Discover the potential power of your pension investments to support you and the planet.

-Climate investment offers real growth opportunities.
-But it’s also essential to manage the risks to our pensions of such a fundamental shift in our economy and the increasing physical risks associated with climate change.
+While climate investment offers real growth opportunities, it’s also essential to manage the risks to our pensions of such a fundamental shift in our economy.

 There’s also financial risk from reputational damage.
 A company in any industry damaging the environment in some way or not demonstrating a clear and robust climate strategy can ultimately destroy its brand, customer base and share price.

-Looking further ahead, there are a host of exciting innovations which offer the potential for rapid growth in new sectors.
-Examples include small modular nuclear reactors, and technologies which can remove CO2 from the air and store it underground.
+There are a host of exciting innovations which offer the potential for rapid growth in new sectors.
+Examples include green hydrogen-based industry and technologies which can remove CO2 from the air and store it underground.

-In terms of technologies, I’m excited that the fall in costs in renewable energy generation, electric vehicles and low-carbon heating mean that the transition to net zero is not a choice between economic growth and protecting the planet – the two can go together.
+But currently I’m most encouraged by the fall in costs in renewable energy generation, electric vehicles and low-carbon heating.
+As this means that the transition to net zero is not a choice between economic growth and protecting the planet – the two can go together.